 Professor Lyn Littlefield OAM

-Lyn has recently retired after 17 years as the Executive Director of the Australian Psychological Society, the peak professional body for psychologists in Australia.
-Lyn still serves on a number of Federal Government expert advisory and reference groups concerned with health and mental health policy, and service delivery.
-Lyn was formerly Head of the School of Psychological Science, La Trobe University and Inaugural Director of the Victorian Parenting Centre.
+Lyn was the Executive Director of the Australian Psychological Society, the peak professional body for psychologists in Australia, for 17 years.
+She has served on many Federal Government expert advisory and reference groups concerned with health and mental health policy, and service delivery.
+Lyn was formerly Head of the School of Psychological Science at La Trobe University, and Inaugural Director of the Victorian Parenting Centre.
 She is a clinical psychologist specialising in couple, child, family and group therapy, as well as conflict resolution.
-She is a Fellow of the Australian Institute of Company Directors (AICD) and the Australian Institute of Management.
-Lyn was Vice-President from May 2013 and has been President of the RAV Board since October 2014.
-She was recently elected as the inaugural Chair of the National Council of Relationships Australia.
+She is a Fellow of the Australian Institute of Company Directors and the Australian Institute of Management.
+Lyn was Vice-President of the RAV Board from May 2013 before becoming Board President in October 2014.
+She is also Chair of the National Council of Relationships Australia.

 Ms Kaye Frankcom